jmettraux/flon/doc/worker.md

   - delete part
     - remove tracker notifications that have completed the cycle
     - remove messages if there is a copy of their execution locally
+  - emit cycle to next flon worker in ring
 ```

 ### message emission